-5. Fire Performance
+6. Fire Performance

-5.1 The Euroclass system
+6.1 The Euroclass system

 The Euroclass system was introduced to harmonise standards across the European Union.
-It categorises products into one of seven reaction to fire classes ranging from A1 (non-combustible) down to F (the worst performing class terms in combustibility), using a defined test or combination of tests.
+It categorises products into one of seven reaction to fire classes ranging from A1 (noncombustible) down to F (the worst performing class in terms of combustibility), using a defined test or combination of tests.
 It also provides an additional classification (typically associated with reaction to fire classes D - B) for smoke production.
-This ranges from s1 little or no smoke to s3 - substantial smoke and flaming droplets / particles from d0 none to d2 - quite significantly.
+This ranges from s1 - little or no smoke to s3 - substantial smoke and flaming droplets / particles from d0 - none to d2 - quite significantly.